-Detailed editorial comments on the RSM documentation submitted by the panel to the SFWMD prior to 22 June 2005 are presented in Appendix II.
+Detailed editorial comments on the RSM documentation submitted by the peer-review panel to the District prior to 22 June 2005 are presented in Appendix II.
 It is recommended that the manual be reviewed by a competent technical editor to resolve problems with language, grammar and consistency of scientific terminology.